Visual Stress and Colored Overlays

 One sufferer remembers how, as a child, she used to try and physically pin down the words with her hand as they kept appearing to jump off the page.
 What is consistent across the spectrum of people, especially children, who experience undiagnosed Visual Stress is that THEY ASSUME THAT THIS IS THE NORMAL READING EXPERIENCE. “ Reading is just not for me”, they say, and gradually fall behind their peers in an environment that says “ Reading is a must for everyone”.
 Written work is also affected as they have difficulty reading their own writing and are therefore inhibited in the processes of correct letter formation.
 And of course once the work is written down, often mis-spelt and written untidily, the Irlen Syndrome child is unwilling and often unable to access it and it is useless for learning.
 Frustration, loss of motivation, poor concentration and consequent disruptive behaviour all too often become the norm.

 Unlike Dyslexia, which is a distinct neurobiological difference and for which there is no “quick fix”, the effects of Visual Stress can often be easily and inexpensively remedied by the use of colored overlays or lenses.
 However, although color can often be the key, not any color will do.
 For each individual there is a specific hue (tint) and saturation (depth of color) that will “work” best, so it is important that a sufficiently wide selection of colors is provided so that everybody's needs are met.
 In some cases individuals requiring a deeper saturation “double up” two overlays of the same color to achieve the desired effect.
-Recent research by Professor Wilkins showed that an insufficient choice of colors reduces the effectiveness of the intervention as measured by increased reading speed in a significant number of cases.
-In response to this research, the number of tints in the Crossbow range was increased from five to ten.
 The correct color is arrived at by a simple process of elimination, whereby each color is compared in turn with a white page.
 If it is not apparent that a particular color makes the text clearer all the combined hues should be tried, as well as the deeper saturation arrived at by doubling up two overlays of the same color.

 The Eye Level Reading Ruler: a user-friendly alternative to colored overlays.